 Lucy McAlpine has submitted an intriguing image which is more conceptual than traditional.
 This provided a great chance to show off some more advanced skills featuring background replacements and colour gradients.
 This can make your images really special.

-This is the original SOOC (Straight Out of Camera) version that Lucy shot and slide the bar to the left to see her edit.
+These are the original SOOC (Straight Out of Camera) images that Lucy used to create her composite.

 When photographing inactive objects it’s easy to just take them for what they are and not be very creative with them.
 The downside of this point-and-shoot approach is that you will never learn how to improve your work if you let the camera do all the work for you – this is where a little basic editing comes into play.